Aisha Rodriguez

 Lydia Sheldrake

 In private and non-profit sectors, Lydia has advised multinational corporations on environmental reporting and sustainable supply chains.
+She has degrees from Imperial College London and the University of Oxford.

 Mark Kenber

-Executive DirectorExecutive Director of VCMI, Mark Kenber has worked for nearly three decades on market-based approaches to environmental protection.
+Executive DirectorMark Kenber is Executive Director of VCMI and has worked for nearly three decades on market-based instruments for environmental protection, with a particular focus on carbon markets.

-Former CEO of The Climate Group, where he launched the Voluntary Carbon Standard, Mark is regarded as one of the leading voices on carbon markets in climate policy.
-His previous roles include positions at Fundación Natura in Ecuador, WWF’s International Climate Change Program, Mongoose Energy Ltd, and Climate Advisers.
+His previous roles include positions at Fundación Natura in Ecuador, WWF’s International Climate Change Program, The Climate Group, Mongoose Energy Ltd, and Climate Advisers.
 He has also served as Climate Change Advisor to the Ecuadorian Government.
+Mark is a board member of ICVCM, C:C Brighton and Brighton and Hove Energy Services Cooperative.

 Nick Boak